sdonofrio2/Homework-6---Pythonic-Monopoly/README.md

-# Homework-6---Pythonic-Monopoly
+# Pythonic-Monopoly

-For this homework I used visualization packages such as panel, plotly, hvplot, and matplotlib to create various charts representing San Fransisco housing data.
+In this repository I used visualization packages such as panel, plotly, hvplot, and matplotlib to create various charts representing San Fransisco housing data.
 Then, I combined the charts into an interactive dashboard.